 Weather Conditions and Average Temperature at Pangong Lake

-The weather conditions at Pangong lake vary according to season.
+The weather conditions at Pangong lake vary according to the season.
 The best weather conditions are during the summer months i.e March to May.

-During summer months, the temperature at Pangong Tso varies between 8°C and 30°C. In winter months, temperature can drop as low as -14°C. During monsoons, the weather conditions of Pangong lake remain slightly humid.
+During the summer months, the temperature at Pangong Tso varies between 8°C and 30°C. In the winter months, the temperature can drop as low as -14°C. During monsoons, the weather conditions of Pangong lake remain slightly humid.

 Leh via Chang La or from Nubra Valley via Shyok Villages and Tangste.